yurictl/k8s-homelab/docs/progress/sprint-001.md

 - Create maximally complex services and infrastructure.
 Then add monitoring and observability.
 This will make it interesting to migrate everything to a new platform.
 By "interesting" I mean that many things will break and we'll need to figure out and fix them.

+### 2025-07-01

+- Successfully used nerdctl to build images for Rancher and ran them locally.
+- Figured out how Vite uses environment variables and made sure values don't get "baked in".

+#### Ideas

+- Structure the approach to API endpoints so that backends in different languages can be added.